Designing healthcare platforms trusted by 400,000+ users

 Program Adherence

-An early sketch, based on a requirements discussion with the PM
+An early sketch, based on a requirements discussion with the Product Manager

-Closing in on the final design.
-Exploring some concepts.
+Closing in on the final design iteration.
+Exploring concepts for review with the team.

 Early user research.
 Notes and user flow from a call with a provider.

-Sketching a concept for a detail drawer that gave user more info.
+Sketching a concept for a detail drawer that gave user more info on a given topic.

 Telehealth